ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 ## Analyzing our data with Neo4J
 I first encountered Neo4J when I was working with Ben Popken on an [NBC News analysis of tweets tied to Senate Intelligence-identified Russian Twitter Bots](https://neo4j.com/blog/story-behind-russian-twitter-trolls/) where Neo4J provided analysts who were crucial to understanding the shape of our data.

+It is an incredibly useful tool for generating and analyzing networks, and I was excited to have another dataset that would let me use its considerable power.

 ### Importing our CSV with Cypher
-To import our csv into a network of node and relationships in Neo4J, we will use the [Cypher](https://neo4j.com/developer/cypher/) query language, which makes this process really easy and the code is relatively readable and easy to follow.
+To import our `.csv` into a network of node and relationships in Neo4J, we will use the [Cypher](https://neo4j.com/developer/cypher/) query language, which makes this process really easy and the code is relatively readable and easy to follow.

 Special thanks to [David Allen](https://twitter.com/mdavidallen) at Neo4J for his guidance in writing queries and designing these relationships.

-Basically we take the CSV files we exported from Datasette (when we filtered our Exonerated, Unfounded, and everything before 2010) and go through every row and process it into our network.
+Basically we take the CSV files we exported from Datasette (when we filtered our Exonerated, Unfounded, and everything before 2010) and go through every row and push it into our network.

 #### Creating officer nodes
-First we tell Neo4J to use officer.id as a unique constraint (this makes things faster, I think?) and create a node for each officer from one CSV:
+First we tell Neo4J to use officer.id as a unique constraint (this makes things faster, I think?) and create a node for each officer from one CSV.
 ```cypher
 CREATE CONSTRAINT officerIdConstraint ON (officer:Officer) ASSERT officer.id IS UNIQUE
 ```

+Then I loop through every line of the .csv and create a new Officer node for every new officer I see.
+I use `MERGE` instead of `CREATE` to make sure I don't duplicate officer nodes.

 ```cypher
 LOAD CSV WITH HEADERS FROM "http://localhost:11001/project-185bb75c-b944-451a-9c0f-aeba860ae68a/OfficersInvolvedInComplaints_FILTERED-SINCE2010-NOT-UNFOUNDED-EXONERATED.csv" AS csvLine